Know more about Occupational Health and Safety, its importance, and how different countries manage it.

 For ensuring legal compliance with OHS standards and employee safety in the workplace, consider using a digital checklist to help you out.
 A digital checklist is a tool that can help you keep track of what regulations you are complying with easily, allowing you to view everything at a glance and continuously improve your Health, Safety, and Environment or HSE management system.

-iAuditor by SafetyCulture is a digital checklist inspection app that allows managers and employers to keep track of the OHS guidelines to follow and track any issues they might find in the process.
-Through iAuditor, you can:
+SafetyCulture is a digital checklist inspection app that allows managers and employers to keep track of the OHS guidelines to follow and track any issues they might find in the process.
+Through SafetyCulture, you can:

-iAuditor also allows you to create your own checklists and import your existing Excel, Word, or PDF ones.
-Additionally, iAuditor offers free checklist templates in their Public Library for you to use and edit as needed.
+SafetyCulture also allows you to create your own checklists and import your existing Excel, Word, or PDF ones.
+Additionally, SafetyCulture offers free checklist templates in their Public Library for you to use and edit as needed.

 Use this checklist to evaluate if your contractor is complying with all OHS guidelines.
 This checklist specifically allows you to check items like Safe Work Method Statements (SWMS) and Personal Protective Equipment (PPE) and if they are properly given to employees.